sguox002/leetcode/leetcode-all.md

 - post order.
 ->>

-<<-117	Populating Next Right Pointers in Each Node II    		40.3%	Medium	->>
-<<-116	Populating Next Right Pointers in Each Node    		47.7%	Medium	->>
-<<-114	Flatten Binary Tree to Linked List    		50.8%	Medium
-right root left order
-->>
-<<-110	Balanced Binary Tree    		44.0%	Easy	->>
-<<-109	Convert Sorted List to Binary Search Tree    		49.2%	Medium
-similar to array find the mid and divide into two parts.
-->>
-<<-108	Convert Sorted Array to Binary Search Tree    		59.3%	Easy	->>
-<<-107	Binary Tree Level Order Traversal II    		54.4%	Easy	->>
-<<-106	Construct Binary Tree from Inorder and Postorder Traversal    		48.5%	Medium	->>
-<<-105	Construct Binary Tree from Preorder and Inorder Traversal    		50.5%	Medium	->>
-<<-104	Maximum Depth of Binary Tree    		66.9%	Easy	->>
-<<-103	Binary Tree Zigzag Level Order Traversal    		49.3%	Medium	->>
-<<-102	Binary Tree Level Order Traversal    		55.7%	Medium	->>
-<<-101	Symmetric Tree    		47.6%	Easy	->>
-<<-100	Same Tree    		53.8%	Easy	->>
-<<-99	Recover Binary Search Tree    		41.7%	Hard
-two nodes of the BST was swapped. inorder traversal, similar to 1d array, it will create one pair or two pairs of disorder.
-->>
-<<-98	Validate Binary Search Tree    		28.2%	Medium
-use min/max recursively. or O(N) in order traversal.
-->>
-<<-96	Unique Binary Search Trees    		53.8%	Medium
-return number of unique BST using nodes 1 to n.
-dp: dp[i] represent the number of unique BST for i nodes. dp[i]+=dp[j-1]*dp[i-j] ->>

-<<-94	Binary Tree Inorder Traversal    		64.8%	Medium	->>

-<<-145	Binary Tree Postorder Traversal    		56.4%	Medium	->>
-<<-144	Binary Tree Preorder Traversal    		56.7%	Medium	->>

-<<-156	Binary Tree Upside Down    		55.6%	Medium
-- left child becomes the new root
-- root becomes the new right child
-- right becomes the new left child goes left and get the leftmost leaf node, and get the new root. this is similar to reverse linked list. not very intuitive. root->left becomes the new root. root itself becomes the right child root->left->right=root original right becomes the left child root->left->left=root->right.
-->>

-<<-199	Binary Tree Right Side View    		55.2%	Medium	->>
-<<-222	Count Complete Tree Nodes    		48.1%	Medium
-1+2+4+...->2^(h+1)-1 check depth diff.
-->>

-<<-226	Invert Binary Tree    		66.1%	Easy
-swap left right.
-->>

-<<-230	Kth Smallest Element in a BST    		61.6%	Medium
-- inorder traversal
-- binary search (count)
-- if the tree is modified often? add a counter to each node.
-->>

-<<-250	Count Univalue Subtrees    		52.7%	Medium
-post order traversal.
-->>

-<<-255	Verify Preorder Sequence in Binary Search Tree    		45.9%	Medium
-binary search to find the upper bound and divide into left and right.
-->>

-<<-270	Closest Binary Search Tree Value    		49.2%	Easy
-find the value in logn. target is float. curr_diff=target-root->val, >0 we want to reduce the diff, goes to right. else goes to left O(h).
-->>

-<<-272	Closest Binary Search Tree Value II    		51.3%	Hard
-find the k values closest to the target in BST.
-O(N): the difference is ia V shape. using a deque to move the window.
-O(N) if the tree is balanced: find the closest node and extend left and right (inorder and reverse inorder) ->>

-<<-285	Inorder Successor in BST    		41.7%	Medium
-given a val, find its next greater. binary search. val<root, goes to left, else goes to right.
-->>

-<<-297	Serialize and Deserialize Binary Tree    		48.8%	Hard	->>

-<<-298	Binary Tree Longest Consecutive Sequence    		47.6%	Medium
-path shall follow parent child, ascending order.
-dfs: if root!=parent+1, then reset the length otherwise =parent.length+1 ->>

-<<-314	Binary Tree Vertical Order Traversal    		46.3%	Medium
-dfs and sort. (with same position, sorted order)
-->>

-<<-331	Verify Preorder Serialization of a Binary Tree    		40.7%	Medium
-serialization uses '#' for null node. each node has two children (counting '#')
-- each node has one incoming, 2 outcoming.
-- root has zero incoming
-- '#' has no outcoming
-if we count diff=out-in. the diff will always >=0 and will be 0 at the end. (just similar to valid parenthesis) ->>

-<<-333	Largest BST Subtree    		36.7%	Medium
-find the subtree which is a BST with largest number of nodes.
-postorder: count the nodes and get the lmax and rmin to make sure it is a bst O(N) complexity.
-->>

-<<-173	Binary Search Tree Iterator    		58.2%	Medium
-binary tree inorder traversal iterative approach using stack. add all left into stack, pop and add all right into stack.
-->>

 <<-366	Find Leaves of Binary Tree    		71.3%	Medium
 find leaves and then remove, until no nodes left.
 postorder: leaf depth=0, and upper level is 1...
-->>

-<<-429	N-ary Tree Level Order Traversal    		65.9%	Medium	->>
-<<-428	Serialize and Deserialize N-ary Tree    		60.6%	Hard
-serialization needs include number of children for each node.
-->>

-<<-431	Encode N-ary Tree to Binary Tree    		73.9%	Hard
-idea: the first children as the left, all the other children connected as the right., decode reverse the process.
-->>

-<<-437	Path Sum III    		47.7%	Medium
-find number of path with sum=target, the path does not need from root to leaf, but any downpath is good. prefix sum with hashmap while dfs.
-->>

-<<-450	Delete Node in a BST    		44.9%	Medium
-if key<root, goes left, else goes right if key==root, we first sink the root to its right leftmost node, swap it, and delete the left most node.
-->>
-<<-449	Serialize and Deserialize BST    		53.5%	Medium
-preorder: root left right .. and '# ' for null node.
-deserialization: also do preorder.
-->>

-<<-508	Most Frequent Subtree Sum    		58.6%	Medium
-postorder sum + hashmap
-->>

-<<-510	Inorder Successor in BST II    		59.6%	Medium
-you will have access to the node only, find the next node (with parent as a pointer) if there is no right, go to parent if there is right, go to the leftmost.
 ->>

 <<-513	Find Bottom Left Tree Value    		62.0%	Medium